Unramifiedness of weight one Hilbert Hecke algebras: Introduction

 \begin{cor-non}[Corollary~\ref{cor:RT}] For every non-Eisenstein maximal ideal $\fm$ of $\TT^{(1)}$ (see Definition \ref{def:eis}) there exists a representation

 unramified at all primes $\fq$ not dividing $\fn$ such that $\tr(\rho_\fm(\Frob_\fq)) =T_\fq$ and $\det(\rho_\fm(\Frob_\fq)) = \diam{\fq}$. \end{cor-non}

 We believe that our modest contribution to the theory of generalised $\Theta$-operators in the setting of the Pappas--Rapoport splitting model is worthwhile on its own, beyond the application to our main theorem.
 On our way to the injectivity criterion, we also explore some related themes, such as the relation between Hilbert modular forms defined over the Pappas--Rapoport model with those defined over the Deligne--Pappas model, and the $q$-expansion and vanishing loci of the generalised Hasse invariants defined by Reduzzi--Xiao.
 We hope that it bridges the gap between many existing references in the literature and also clarifies some important aspects of the theory of mod $p$ Hilbert modular forms.
 In the meantime, motivated by geometric Serre weight conjectures, Diamond \cite{D} extended the techniques of \cite{DS} to also construct partial $\Theta$-operators which have an optimal effect on weights in the case where $p$ ramifies in $F$.
-Moreover, Diamond generalized the construction of the partial Frobenius operators; however, our construction is less technical because we restrict to the Rapoport locus and we only consider the case of weights $0$ at~$\fp$.
+Moreover, Diamond generalised in \cite{D} the construction of the partial Frobenius operators (our partial Frobenius operator $\Phi_{\fp^e}$ is essentially Diamond's $V_{\fp}^e$).
+Note that Diamond also describes kernels of partial $\Theta$-operators in terms of images of his partial Frobenius maps $V_{\fp}$ (see \cite[Thm.
+9.1.1]{D}).
+However, our construction is less technical because we restrict to the Rapoport locus and we only consider the case of weights $0$ at~$\fp$.